Packing for Success

 — Am I really ready for this huge change?

-But none of this equips her with the specific skills necessary to manage the social and emotional challenges of this upcoming transition.
+But none of this necessarily equips her with the specific skills necessary to manage the social and emotional challenges of this upcoming transition.
+Willsey Connections is here to help you and your daughter through this transition.
+I invite you to contact me directly with any questions or to inquire about scheduling a private session.